 - Upon relocation of the administrative offices for the Paramedic Service from 4 Victoria Ave.
-N., convert into public municipal parking (10 regular and 1 accessible spaces) the 11 spaces in Lot M2 currently reserved for Paramedic Service vehicles and staff; - Upon reconstruction or resurfacing of Lot M5, reconfigure it to increase parking supply by approximately 10 spaces4; - Upon reconstruction or resurfacing of Victoria Ave. from Kent St. to Peel St., close the entrance to Lot M2 and convert the parallel parking into angle parking to increase parking supply by approximately 34 spaces (from 20 to 54 spaces); - Upon reconstruction or resurfacing of Kent St. from Victoria Ave. to Sussex St., or at some other appropriate time, extend angle parking from Victoria Ave. to Sussex St., making allowance for
+N., convert into public municipal parking (10 regular spaces and 1 accessible space) the 11 spaces in Lot M2 currently reserved for Paramedic Service vehicles and staff; - Reconfigure Lot M5 to increase parking supply by approximately 10 spaces4; - Upon reconstruction or resurfacing of Victoria Ave. from Kent St. to Peel St., widen the street, close the entrance to Lot M2 and convert the parallel parking into angle parking to increase parking supply by approximately 34 spaces (from 20 to 54 spaces); - Upon reconstruction or resurfacing of Kent St. from Victoria Ave. to Sussex St., widen the street and extend angle parking from Victoria Ave. to Sussex St., making allowance for turning lanes as needed, to increase parking supply by approximately 40 spaces; - Upon reconstruction or resurfacing of Peel St. from Victoria Ave. to Sussex St., close the entrance to Lot M1, widen the street to the south, maintain prohibited parking on the north side and convert the parallel parking on the south side into angle parking to increase parking supply by approximately 12 spaces (from 12 to 24 spaces); and - Through a public-private partnership or other appropriate means, facilitate the consolidation and reconfiguration of the vacant / underutilized lands comprising and adjacent to Lot P9 (northeast corner of Victoria Ave. / Russell St.) to increase parking supply by approximately 114 spaces (from 106 to 220 spaces)5.